n8n-io/n8n-docs/docs/code-examples/methods-variables/evaluate-expression.md

-# $evaluateExpression(expression: string, itemIndex: number)
+# `$evaluateExpression(expression: string, itemIndex?: number)`

 Evaluates a given string as expression.

+If you don't provide `itemIndex`, n8n uses:

-If no `itemIndex` is provided it uses by default in the Function-Node the data of item 0 and in the Function Item-Node the data of the current item.
+* The data from item 0 in the Function node.
+* The data from the current item in the Function Item node.

 Example: